Title Screen Film Genre(s), Title, Year, (Country), Length, Director, Description

 The Lives of a Bengal Lancer (1935), 109 minutes, D: Henry Hathaway

 An escapist, rousing classic adventure film.
 A tale of the British Empire at the time of its vast colonial holdings, and about three British soldiers serving in the 41st regiment in an exotic land.
 Set on India's remote rugged Northwest frontier were three British Bengal Lancers: the seasoned and fearless Scottish-Canadian Lt.
 Alan McGregor (Gary Cooper), gung-ho Lt.
 John Forsythe (Franchot Tone), and the naive, raw, untested recruit Lt.
 Donald Stone (Richard Cromwell) - the bitter son of a stern, high-ranking commanding official Col. Tom Stone (Guy Standing).
-The two soldiers attempt to rescue Stone after he is captured by warring chieftain Mohammed Khan (Douglas Dumbrille), and are captured and tortured themselves.
-With an exciting conclusion and battle - in which the trio of British soldiers find themselves fighting from inside the enemy's mountain fortress, as the Lancers attack and lay siege.
+The two soldiers attempted to rescue Stone after he was captured by warring chieftain Mohammed Khan (Douglas Dumbrille), and were captured and tortured themselves.
+With an exciting conclusion and battle - in which the trio of British soldiers found themselves fighting from inside the enemy's mountain fortress, as the Lancers attacked and laid siege.
 In the end, Lt.
-Stone redeems himself by killing Khan, although McGregor dies during the fierce assault.
+Stone redeemed himself by killing Khan, although McGregor died during the fierce assault.